hyphacoop/handbook/guides.md

 ## Scheduling a meeting

 Note: Consider whether this meeting might be a global interest to other members.
-Skip below steps at your discretion for low-stakes topics.
+Skip the steps below at your discretion for low-stakes topics.

 - Try to announce your intention to schedule a meeting on a topic, and ask who's interested to participate.
 Allow a day for people to respond.